 - Rational Analysis

 Don’t just CTRL+C and CTRL+V the list.
 Target your resume, instead.
 Use the job ad as your guide and only add those soft and technical skills that are relevant to the position you are applying for.
-This way you’ll make your resume ATS-friendly.
+This way you’ll make sure you've got an ATS-friendly resume.

 The ResumeLab builder is more than looks.
 Get specific content to boost your chances of getting the job.
 Add job descriptions, bullet points, and skills.
 Easy.
 Improve your resume in our resume builder now.